-If you are planning to travel to a city located in a high altitude or trekking a high mountain, you probably have heard about the Altitude Sickness, so did I, in the first I visited Peru, but obviously, I totally ignored the warnings because I thought that my well prepared body, treated to the finests pizzas and years of pure lazyness, wouldn’t feel it…guess what?
+If you are planning to travel to a city located in a high altitude or trekking a high mountain, you probably have heard about the Altitude Sickness, so did I, in the first I visited Peru, but obviously, I totally ignored the warnings because I thought that my well-prepared body, treated to the finest pizzas and years of pure laziness, wouldn’t feel it…guess what?
 I was wrong.

 11 Ways to Avoid Altitude Sickness

 Altitude sickness is a response from your body to both high or low altitudes were there is a huge variation of air pressure and oxygen.
 Although it can affects you in a altitude of 1.500 above sea level, it is more commonly felt when you reach 2.400, but of course, it varies from person to person.

 Althought there is no cure for Altitude Sickness, and also, impossible to avoid the symptons until your body get used to the altitude variation, there are means to soften it.

 - Diarrhea or Constipation

 I suggest you to spend at least the first day or even the second as well, in your hotel room, resting.
 Normally this is the time your body takes to acclimatize.
 This is the first advise everybody hears but most of people don’t believe that Altitude Sickness can hit hard.
 Don’t go on hikes and trails in your first days in Cusco, and if you are planning to go to Machu Picchu, make sure to rest some days before visiting the ruins, even if you are going on a one day trip.

 It is normal to feel weak and unwell when you are in an elevated altitude, specially in the first days, so when you finally feel prepared to walk around and visit the city, go slow, take your time, you will notice that you get tired easier than you would in the your normal altitude and will lose the breath more often, and this is because of the lack of oxygen.
 Avoid climbing stairs, streets and hills and don’t rush.